elsampsa/home-ethereum/README.md

 My checklist and scripts for running [go ethereum client](https://github.com/ethereum/go-ethereum), aka "geth" on a laptop @ the comfort of your home.

 We are setting up a "full node" here.
 I recommend skipping "fast" and "light" sync.
-I personally never got the "fast" sync working (maybe related to [this](https://github.com/ethereum/go-ethereum/issues/16796)) and anyway, for the sake of the ethereum network health, everyone should go full node.
+I personally never got the "fast" sync working (maybe related to [this](https://github.com/ethereum/go-ethereum/issues/16796)).

+These instructions are currently for geth **version 1.10**.

-As per today (13.8.2020), it took more than a month to sync and reach the last block, while the blockchain takes around 850 GB of space.
+As per today 13.8.2020, it took more than a month to sync and reach the last block, while the blockchain takes around 850 GB of space.

 ## The Hardware